lachyts/giflab/README.md

 | Unknown | `unknown/` | Fallback | Unclassified or mixed sources |

 **Why "tgif_dataset"?** The "_dataset" suffix distinguishes research datasets from live platforms, making the data source clear.
 Both `tgif/` and `tgif_dataset/` are supported.

+**Why flat structure for some platforms?** Animately and TGIF files have uniform characteristics within each platform, so subdirectories don't add meaningful organization.
+Tenor search queries, however, create content differences worth preserving in the directory structure.

 ### Quick Start
 ```bash